25th July 2020

 If you are looking to buy your first home or to trade up, you may feel tempted by some of the freebies offered on new build properties.
 These can range from free white goods or a new carpet to a significant financial contribution to your purchase costs.

-Here Kerry Dundas, a residential conveyancing expert with Myers & Co Solicitors in Stoke-on-Trent takes a closer look at developers’ incentives and whether they are always as good as they appear.
+Here our residential conveyancing experts at Myers & Co Solicitors in Stoke-on-Trent take a closer look at developers’ incentives and whether they are always as good as they appear.

 A developer’s incentive is a marketing ploy to make a property more attractive to buyers.
 They are particularly popular in a slow or crowded market and can be an effective way for a developer to distinguish its scheme from many similar ones.